 To configure Intune policies to manage encryption on devices, see:

 To find the report, Sign in to the Microsoft Intune admin center.
-Select Devices > Monitor, and then under Configuration, select Encryption report.
+Select Devices > Configuration, select the Monitor* tab, and then select Device encryption status.

 View encryption details

 The encryption report shows common details across the supported devices you manage.
 The following sections provide details about the information that Intune presents in the report.

 The encryption report supports reporting on devices that run the following operating system versions: